-For optional RS232 or IEEE488 interfaces please contact your distributor or Aalborg®.
+For information on the RS485 or optional RS232 interfaces please contact your distributor or Aalborg®.

 5.3 Swamping Condition

 If a flow of more than 10% above the maximum flow rate of the Mass Flow Controller is taking place, a condition known as "swamping" may occur.
 Readings of a "swamped" meter cannot be assumed to be either accurate or linear.
 Flow must be restored to below 110% of maximum meter range.
 Once flow rates are lowered to within calibrated range, the swamping condition will end.
 Operation of the meter above 110% of maximum calibrated flow may increase recovery time.